Post Traumatic Stress Disorder Treatment in Plano, TX

 Risk Factors to Consider

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after someone experiences or witnesses a traumatic event.
 It is not possible to predict with certainty whether an individual will develop PTSD.
-However, the National Institute of Mental Health (NIMH) has identified several factors that may increase an individual’s risk of developing this disorder, including:
+However, several factors that may increase an individual’s risk of developing this disorder, including: